orange-lang/orange/README.md

 $ make all
 ```

-At the time of writing, installing to `C:/Program Files (x86)` won't work as `orange.exe` depends on some DLLs from MSYS2 and MINGW.
+Installing to `C:/Program Files (x86)` won't work as `orange.exe` depends on some DLLs from MSYS2 and MINGW.
 You'll have to run `orange.exe` from inside of the MSYS2 shell.
 However, any program built using Orange will work outside of the MSYS2 shell.